Mangrove tree distribution

 Global mangrove distributions have fluctuated throughout human and geological history.
 The area covered by mangroves is influenced by a complex interaction between land position, rainfall hydrology, sea level, sedimentation, subsidence, storms and pest-predator relationships).
-In the last 50 years, human activities have strongly affected mangrove distributions, resulting in declines or expansions of worldwide mangrove area.
-Mangroves provide several important ecological services including coastal stabilization, juvenile fish habitats, and the filtration of sediment and nutrients).
+In the last 50 years, human activities, mainly the expansion of shrimp farming along with agriculture and construction efforts, have strongly affected mangrove distributions, resulting in declines or expansions of worldwide mangrove area.
+These mangroves are riparian forests composed of trees and shrubs that are an important and crucial aspect of coastal land protection, climate change mitigation, and the maintenance and preservation of biodiversity.
+Mangrove forests are one of the world's most complex and most productive ecosystems, offering a multitude of benefits to their local ecosystems.
+They provide several important ecological services including coastal stabilization, juvenile fish habitats, the filtration of sediment and nutrients, water regulation, carbon storage, and storm protection.
 Mangrove loss has important implications for coastal ecological systems and human communities are dependent on healthy mangrove ecosystems.
 This article presents an overview of global mangrove forest biome trends in mangrove ecoregions distribution, as well as the cause of such changes.

 As of 2010, mangroves are found in 117 countries and territories.
 Although distributed across 117 countries and territories, the top 15 mangrove holding nations contain approximately 75% of the global mangrove stock with Indonesia alone containing between 26% and 29% of the entire global mangrove stock.

 The largest continuous area of mangrove forest is likely in-and-around the Sundarbans National Park in India and the Sundarbans Mangrove Forests in Bangladesh, which are both recognized by UNESCO as World Heritage Sites.
-Although existing almost exclusively in the tropics and near-tropics, warm ocean currents support mangrove forests as far north as Walsingham Nature Reserve (Idwal Hughes Nature Reserve) in Bermuda and as far south as Snake Island, Australia.

 Overview

 Mangroves can be found in over one hundred countries and territories in the tropical and subtropical regions of the world.
 The largest percentage of mangroves is found between the 5° N and 5° S latitudes.
 Approximately 75% of world's mangroves are found in just 15 countries.
 Estimates of mangrove area based on remote sensing and global data tend to be lower than estimates based on literature and surveys for comparable periods.

 In 2018, the Global Mangrove Watch Initiative released a global baseline based on remote sensing and global data for 2010 (Giri et al., 2011).
 They estimated the total mangrove forest area of the world as of 2010 at 137600 km2, spanning 118 countries and territories.
 Following the conventions for identifying geographic regions from the Ramsar Convention on Wetlands, researchers also reported that Asia has the largest share (38.7%) of the world's mangroves, followed by Latin America and the Caribbean (20.3%), Africa (20.0%), Oceania (11.9%), and Northern America (8.4%).